 What M13 brings to the table is empathy.
 Because each of the partners have entrepreneurial experience, we understand what our founding teams are going through — the late nights, the problem-solving, the never-ending to-do lists.
 We’ve been there before and we know how to best help them move forward.
 I’m excited to help our founders overcome complex obstacles while building impactful, successful brands along the way.

 Humility, in all situations.

-I learned that these frameworks apply to the world outside of Virgin and the lessons I learned working on Virgin Galactic, Virgin Orbit and Virgin Hotels served me well when I lead our investments in Ring, Slack and Capsule.
-I have brought these same lessons with me to M13, and it’s exciting to find entrepreneurs who are attacking markets with the same perspective.
+I realized that these frameworks apply to the world outside of Virgin and the lessons I learned investing in Virgin Galactic, Virgin Pulse and Virgin Hotels served me well when we invested in Ring, Slack, and Capsule.
+I have brought these same lessons with me to M13, and it is exciting to find entrepreneurs who are attacking markets with the same perspective.

 If you’re not adapting a growth mindset and always looking to learn and improve, you’re likely to be outpaced quickly.

 In a marketplace where products and technology are becoming more and more commoditized, Talent is often the key differentiator.
 It’s fantastic to see how more and more companies are realizing that, and I’m incredibly passionate about helping entrepreneurs use Talent to their advantage in order to build sustainable companies that execute well and win.

 I think many leaders discount culture, saying that it’s something that either “just happens” or is secondary to other areas of the business.
 The best companies bring the same level of thought and intention to developing their people as they do toward developing their products.
 Maybe more so if they are really smart.